Chicago Bears Odds

 - Most 100+ yard rushing games: 77, Walter Payton

-BetRivers is the official sports betting partner of the Bears, and Rivers Casino is the team’s official casino partner.
+BetRivers Sportsbook IL is the official sports betting partner of the Bears, and Rivers Casino is the team’s official casino partner.

 Chicago Bears FAQ